github/docs/content/actions/using-workflows/reusing-workflows.md

 {% ifversion actions-reusable-workflow-matrix %}{% else %}* The `strategy` property is not supported in any job that calls a reusable workflow.{% endif %}
 * Any environment variables set in an `env` context defined at the workflow level in the caller workflow are not propagated to the called workflow.
 For more information, see "[Variables](/actions/learn-github-actions/variables)" and "[Contexts](/actions/learn-github-actions/contexts#env-context)."
 * To reuse variables in multiple workflows, set them at the organization, repository, or environment levels and reference them using the `vars` context.
 For more information see "[Variables](/actions/learn-github-actions/variables)" and "[Contexts](/actions/learn-github-actions/contexts#vars-context)."
-* You cannot use a reusable workflow from another repository if it uses a composite action.
-For more information, see "[About custom actions](/actions/creating-actions/about-custom-actions#composite-actions)."

 ## Creating a reusable workflow